The Blue Mountains Gazette began in 1963, after previous local papers such as The Blue Mountains Advertiser ceased.

 GOOD HEAVENS!

-The Belgravia forms part of the recently restored Hydro Majestic Hotel, just down the road at Medlow Bath.
+The Belgravia forms part of the restored Hydro Majestic Hotel, just down the road at Medlow Bath.
 The bigamy and bonking are not nearly as surprising as the mention of businesswomen.

 DAMN TOURISTS!